esteinig/netviewr/POPGENOM.md

 ### Input distance matrix

 Before using `Netview` to obtain a mutual *k*-nearest-neighbor graph, a distance matrix should be computed that is suitable for your type of data.
 For example, for eukaryotic SNP panels, you may want to use the `1-IBS` matrix that can be computed in `PLINK`.
 For others applications, e.g. in bacterial pathogen whole genome sequence data, you may want to compute a simple SNP distance matrix from reference alignments, e.g. with the excellent Rust package [`psdm`](https://github.com/mbhall88/psdm).
-You can also use a phylogenetic tree as the basis for your distance matrix, e.g. by computing pairwise root-to-tip distance between samples, or even a completely non-genetic distance measure!
+You can also use a phylogenetic tree as the basis for your distance matrix, e.g. by computing pairwise root-to-tip distance between samples, or even using a non-genetic distance measure of similarity.

-Ideally the input matrix has few missing data, as these may bias the mutal *k*-nearest-neighbor algorithms to find similarity between individuals with shared missing sites.
-Data on which the distances are based should be reasonably high resolution (i.e. SNPs not microsatellites) as ultimately, the mutual *k*-nearest-neighbor algorithm is a 'dumb' machine learning approach and requires suitable high resolution data to work with in the first place.
+Ideally the input matrix has few missing data, as these may bias the mutal nearest-neighbor algorithm to find similarity between individuals with shared missing sites.
+Data on which the distances are based should be reasonably high resolution (i.e. SNPs, not microsatellites) as ultimately we employ a 'dumb' machine learning approach which requires suitable high resolution data.

 ### Population graph inference